michael105/slterm/README.md

 - scrollback-mouse
 - scrollback-mouse-increment
 - selectioncolors
+- xresources
-- xresources (added a commandline switch -x to enable reading the xresources)
+		added a commandline switch -x to enable reading the xresources needs to have the switch XRESOURCES defined at compile time (somehow I don't have a good feeling with this patch)

 Unicode encoding needs 4 Bytes per char within st,